 Vähi’s music is always a subjective expression of his spirituality rooted in deep faith, which he contrasts with a hyper modern complex world and its actually intellectual and perfect, but often just as inexplicable and soulless contemporary music. … his empathy converted into mystical connections between the cultures of different countries and epochs in exotic music.
 (DiscorD, UK)

-● Hommaga à brillance de Lune, arrangement for violin, piano and chamber orchestra, audio recording, Triin Ruubel (violin), Estonian National Symphony Orchestra. planned release in February 2023; in July 2023 tour of Kremerata Baltica, conductor Andres Mustonen
+● Hommaga à brillance de Lune, arrangement for violin, piano and chamber orchestra, audio recording, Triin Ruubel (violin), Estonian National Symphony Orchestra, released in February 2023; in July 2023 tour of Kremerata Baltica, conductor Andres Mustonen

-● Fantasy on a Theme by Beethoven for piano and symphony orchestra, recording, performers Age Juurikas (piano), Estonian National Symphony Orchestra, conductor Neeme Järvi, planned release in February 2023
+● Fantasy on a Theme by Beethoven for piano and symphony orchestra, recording, performers Age Juurikas (piano), Estonian National Symphony Orchestra, conductor Neeme Järvi, released in February 2023

 ● Guitar Ocean for 5 electric guitars, electronic keyboards and timpani (in co-operation with Laur Joamets and Andre Maaker), commissioned by Jazzkaar, planned premiere on April 23rd, 2023 at the opening concert of the festival Jazzkaar in Tallinn, Estonia